-Or, as a member of a team, how has your leader led you through tumultuous times?
+Or, as a team member, how has your leader led you through difficult times?

-Welcome to the second and final article in this series.
-Following below are some additional leadership strategies which are highly effective at keeping you and your people on track in the darker times:
+Welcome to the second and final blog in this series.
+Following are 5 more leadership strategies which are highly effective at keeping you and your people on track when things get difficult.